LernichenkoAR/waggle-dance/HowToKerberize.md

 If Waggle Dance throws a GSS exception, you have problem with the keytab file.
 Try to perform `kdestroy` and `kinit` operations and check for a keytab file ownership.

-If the Metastore throws an exception with code -127, Waggle Dance uses wrong authentication policy.
-Check hive-conf.xml for a correct configuration and make sure that HIVE_HOME and HIVE_CONF_DIR are defined.

-Don't forget to restart hive services!